-For polymorph prediction, an energy-based fitness function is used, which assigns a higher fitness to structures with lower energy.
-In addition, evolutionary niching has been implemented in GAtor to perform multimodal optimization by simultaneously evolving several sub-populations.
+Typically, genetic algorithms for crystal structure prediction use an energy-based fitness function, which assigns a higher fitness to structures with lower energy.
+In addition to energy-based fitness, evolutionary niching has been implemented in GAtor to perform multimodal optimization by simultaneously evolving several sub-populations.
 Machine learning is used to dynamically cluster the population by structural similarity.
 A cluster-based fitness function is then used to steer the GA towards promising under-sampled regions of the configuration space.
 This reduces initial population and selection biases (evolutionary drift) and improves the GA performance.
 An example is shown here for 1,3-dibromo-2-chloro-5-fluorobenzene.
 Energy-based fitness preferentially samples a basin that contains layered structures.
 Evolutionary niching enhances sampling in the region of the experimental structure, which has a zigzag packing motif.